XTLS/Xray-docs-next/docs/en/config/outbounds/dns.md

 - `drop`: Drops the request directly without returning a response.
 - `reject`: Returns an explicit refusal response.
 Compared with `drop`, this can prevent some applications from waiting too long for a DNS timeout or repeatedly retrying.

-> `qtype`: number | string
+> `qType`: number | string

 Matches DNS query types.
 The forms are as follows:

-- Integer value: a specific query type, such as `"qtype": 1` for an A query, or `"qtype": 28` for an AAAA query.
+- Integer value: a specific query type, such as `"qType": 1` for an A query, or `"qType": 28` for an AAAA query.
-- String: can be a digits-only string such as `"qtype": "28"`, or a numeric range such as `"qtype": "5-10"`, which represents the 6 types from type 5 to type 10.
+- String: can be a digits-only string such as `"qType": "28"`, or a numeric range such as `"qType": "5-10"`, which represents the 6 types from type 5 to type 10.
 Commas can be used for segmentation, such as `11,13,15-17`, which represents the 5 types: type 11, type 13, and type 15 to type 17.

 For specific type numbers, refer to the [IANA documentation](https://www.iana.org/assignments/dns-parameters/dns-parameters.xhtml).